 Belgian IPA homebrew “Belguraguan”

-OK, here’s the brew I’ve been waiting for, wanting to try for months, yearning for – a home-brewed Belgian IPA made right here in Nicaragua.
-I’m thinking of throwing a packet of dried Belgian yeast into our palm-thatch roof so … Continue reading
+OK, here’s the brew I’ve been waiting for, wanting to try for months, yearning for - a home-brewed Belgian IPA made right here in Nicaragua.
+I’m thinking of throwing a packet of dried Belgian yeast into our palm-thatch roof so it can just be there, growing, hanging out, ready to bring yeasty goodness to any …

 “Volcan” Cacao-Cafe homebrew Stout

 The third, and possibly the best batch, in tropical home brewing adventures, almost met its end in the moldy rainy season condition of June.
-The rainy season brings clouds of mold that drift invisibly through the air landing on … Continue reading
+The rainy season brings clouds of mold that drift invisibly through the air landing on everything.
+When I checked the carboy on the last day of the 15-day fermentation, I …

 Windmills In Nicaragua

 One of Nicaragua’s most valuable resources turns out to be wind.
 Super strong (often hurricane force) and consistent winds blow across lake Nicaragua.
-These amazing winds are basically Trade Winds that are funneled and amplified as the high pressure on … Continue reading
+These amazing winds are basically Trade Winds that are funneled and amplified as the high pressure on the east coast (Caribbean) rushes through the gap in the Central American Cordillera to the …

 Make Your Own Cottonwood Balm For Muscle Pain and Wound Healing